Best time to visit Nigeria

 Weather Conditions & Seasonal Changes

-Nigeria’s climate varies considerably across its regions, but generally, it has two main seasons: the dry and the rainy season.
+Nigeria’s climate is as diverse as its cultures, with two main seasons: the dry and the rainy season.
 Average temperatures range from 20°C to 35°C throughout the year.
-During the dry season, rainfall is minimal, while the rainy season can see average precipitation levels of up to 300 mm in some areas.
-Coastal cities like Lagos are typically more humid and warm, while northern regions remain drier and hotter.
+During the dry season, rainfall is minimal, while the rainy season can unleash up to 300 mm of water in some areas.
+Coastal cities like Lagos tend to be more humid and warm—think tropical paradise—and northern regions are dry with a sun that’ll remind you to keep that sunscreen handy.

 Special Festivities & Events